 Students Share Their Experiences in Business and Technology at the Third Annual Girl Scouts in STEM Day

-Undergraduate students at the Ross School of Business and the University of Michigan recently organized the third annual Girl Scouts in STEM Day, a day for local Girl Scouts to experience STEM-related careers.
+Undergraduate students at the Ross School of Business and the University of Michigan recently organized the sixth annual Girl Scouts in STEM Day, a day for local Girl Scouts to experience STEM-related careers.
 The free event was held at the Google Ann Arbor office.

 The goal of the annual event is to expose girls at young ages to careers in the fields of science, technology, engineering, and math to begin to close the gap of equitable representation of women in STEM careers.